Gr33nHack3r/duckres/README.md

 # duckres

 This simple python program transform the resolution of an image from an aspect ratio to another one.
 It let you to cut a 16:10 ratio to a 21:9 ratio wallpaper to make it perfect for your 21:9 monitor.
-(Yes, it is my case)
+(Yes, that's why it was created)